NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script adds execution permissions to all users
+this script addsall file permissions to other users and none to the owner and group